Key Helmet Features for Commuting and Daily Street Riding

 Consider it if you want modular convenience, dual visor flexibility, and easier short-stop use.

 Full face helmets are often a good direction for riders who want a simple fixed structure.
-The FF357 and R1-PRO are both full face options, but they suit different preferences.
-The FF357 is more straightforward for everyday use, while the R1-PRO has a sharper profile and magnetic quick-release visor system.
+Cyril Mad Shark and Cyril R1-PRO are both full face options, but they suit different preferences.
+Cyril Mad Shark is more straightforward for everyday use, while Cyril R1-PRO has a sharper profile and magnetic quick-release visor system.

 The right answer depends on your route.
 If you want simple structure, compare full face options.
 If you want more flexibility during daily stops, consider a modular helmet.